munificent/game-programming-patterns/book/state.markdown

 Add a couple of more weapons and the number of states explodes combinatorially.
 Not only is it a huge number of states, it's a huge amount of duplication: the unarmed and armed states are almost identical except for the little bit of code to handle firing.

-The problem is that we've <span name="combination">jammed</span> two sets of states&mdash;what she's *doing* and what she's *carrying*&mdash; into a single machine.
+The problem is that we've <span name="combination">jammed</span> two sets of states -- what she's *doing* and what she's *carrying* -- into a single machine.
 To model all possible combinations, we need a state for each *pair*.
 The fix is obvious: have two separate state machines.

 <aside name="combination">